North Carolina–Wake Forest rivalry: Men's basketball

-Carolina currently leads the series 163–70.
+North Carolina currently leads the series 166–70.

 The rivalry dates back to when Wake Forest was in Wake Forest, NC, and was only a short distance from UNC's campus.
 The rivalry that grew between the two schools became very intense, with fights breaking out on the court in certain match ups.
 Their rivalry eventually expanded into the Big Four with NC State and Duke, which are recognized as being some of the fiercest rivalries in NCAA men's basketball.

 Over the years there have been many classic and exciting games in this series.
 In 1983, UNC came back from behind to win 80–78 at the Greensboro Coliseum.

 In 1995, the two teams faced each other in the ACC Tournament Championship game.
 Wake won behind center Tim Duncan and shooting guard Randolph Childress who made the go-ahead basket in an 82–80 overtime win.